 In those years, I didn’t realize that the flavor of this curry would leave a mark on my taste buds, and eventually I would miss it terribly.
 Frankly speaking, I did not miss it much during the time I lived in India.
 It’s because every-time I craved for it, I simply asked Varsha to rescue my taste-buds.

 Related: Dhaba Style Dry Aloo Gobi Sabji

-But later when I moved to Finland and started craving for homemade spicy food, I craved for this curry too.
+But later when I moved to Noridcs and started craving for homemade spicy food, then I craved for this curry too.
 Many times when I saw fresh turmeric roots at the grocery stores here, it took my desperation to another level.
-And every single time I saw them, I seriously yearned for that turmeric curry Varsha used to bring in her lunch box.
+And every single time I saw them, I seriously yearned for that turmeric curry (haldi ki sabji) Varsha used to bring in her lunch box.